 Tier 2 (General)

 This is the visa which is more commonly known as 'work permit'.
-To be able to apply for this visa, you must already have been offered a job and received a Certificate of Sponsorship (CoS) from your employer.
+To be able to apply for this visa, you must already have been offered a job and received a Certificate of Sponsorship (CoS) from a licenced Tier 2 sponsor.

 If you are still in the process of looking for a job, please note that you will become exempt from the Resident Labour Market test: